-Prepared June 15th, 2011
+Prepared June 15th, 2011 Updated June 21st, 2011 (see shaded areas)

 Introduction: The Nahra Dehé Dene Band (NDDB) has been dealing with the Prairie Creek Mine since it was first developed in the late 1970s and early 1980s.
 For three decades, NDDB has been concerned about potential environmental impacts from mine development and operation, while trying to gain benefits from the mine's operations.